 STEP 6: Return to the Managed Files (Hostlist) UI pane, then select TestDocument.pdf and click Remove.
 Confirm the operation with Yes.

 You can also delete the .bak and -v1.xlsx file instances (as the subsequent screenshots won't show them).

 The Latest Qualified Version, available for Restore, may not be the latest Version in the Version Chain.
 Determination becomes more complex when you share content with Organization Peers and Third Party Trusts, and details further depend on the Operating Mode used for each individual instance.

 In general SSProtect does not delete or erase information.
 As you can see from the Restore operation where we chose to Replace existing content, the software moved the file to TestWorkbook.xlsx.bak, ensuring we would be able to access replaced content.

 In fact, if you were to execute the same Restore/ Replace operation again, from the Hostlist or any other dialog, the software would extend the operation to maintain the backup as follows:

-- TestDocument.docx would be written with the latest appropriate Version from the KODiAC Archive
+- TestWorkbook.xlsx would be written with the latest appropriate Version from the KODiAC Archive

 You will find that almost all :Foundation Client activities perform similar operations to ensure content isn't permanently removed (for example with Sabotage/ Integrity Remediation and related Integrity Protection activities).
-In the very rare case(s) that don't keep backups, you'll find that the removed entity is available in other ways.
+In the very rare case(s) that don't keep backups, you'll find that the removed entity is readily available using simple operations.